Schedules from previous years |

 to make a small annual provision in their budget for the upkeep of their instruments:

-I have seen too many schools with once-fine instruments deteriorated to deplorable
+I have seen too many once-fine instruments in schools which have deteriorated to deplorable

 condition.